pyranges/pyranges_1.x/docs/tutorial.rst

   Contains 1 chromosomes and 1 strands.

-As many PyRanges methods, the Strand (if present) is taken into account in the comparison, so that the overlap bewteen intervals is reported only if they are on the same strand.
+As many PyRanges methods, the Strand (if present) is taken into account in the comparison, so that the overlap between intervals is reported only if they are on the same strand.
-Argument ``strand_behavior`` is available in many functions to control how strand is handled in overlap comparisons.
-(see :func:`overlap <pyranges.PyRanges.overlap>`).
+Argument ``strand_behavior`` is available in many functions to control how strand is handled in overlap comparisons (see :func:`overlap <pyranges.PyRanges.overlap>`).

 Above, we obtained the promoter region that overlaps another CDS, but we don't know what CDS it is.